Swe Win: Early life and education

-Swe Win was born to a poor family in Rangoon, Burma (now Yangon, Myanmar) c.
+Swe Win was born to a family in Rangoon, Burma (now Yangon, Myanmar) c.
 1978.
 In 1998, he was arrested as a university student, for participating in a student protest in opposition to the military junta, the State Peace and Development Council.
 Swe Win was imprisoned for 21 years, and was released under a general amnesty in 2005.
 It was in prison that he began to practice mettā meditation; later on, he would add structure to his practice by participating in meditation retreats in the S. N. Goenka tradition.

 Career

-Upon his release, he pursued academic studies in journalism, completing an online undergraduate program and completing a master's degree in journalism at the University of Hong Kong in 2009.
+Upon his release, he pursued academic studies in journalism, completing a master's degree in journalism at the University of Hong Kong in 2009.
 He joined The Irrawaddy, ultimately becoming a senior reporter there.
 With the onset of the 2011–2015 Myanmar political reforms, he returned to Yangon in 2012.
 He freelanced for Al Jazeera and New York Times, and set up a short-lived, self-financed internet news service.